Adam Jones (baseball): 2017

 During the second game of the season, Jones hit his 223rd career home run as an Oriole, tying him for fifth all-time in franchise history with Rafael Palmeiro.
-Jones would pass Palmeiro five games later with his second home run of the season and 224th in an Orioles uniform.
-While at Fenway Park on May 1, Jones witnessed a Red Sox fan throw peanuts at him while running into the dugout at the end of an inning and another fan(s) who used a barrage of racial slurs directed at Jones.
-The next day, on May 2, Jones received a welcoming ovation while playing the next game at Fenway.
-On May 3, Jones was ejected for the first time in his career, by the home plate umpire, Sam Holbrook, for arguing balls and strikes.
+Jones would pass Palmeiro five games later.
+At Fenway Park on May 1, a Red Sox fan throw peanuts at Jones while he was running into the dugout at the end of an inning, and another fan(s) directed a barrage of racial slurs at Jones.
+The next day, on May 2, Jones received a welcoming ovation at Fenway.
+On May 3, Jones was ejected for the first time in his career by home plate umpire Sam Holbrook for arguing balls and strikes.
 On May 10, Jones recorded his 745th career RBI as an Oriole, surpassing Brady Anderson for sixth most all-time in franchise history.
-On May 21, Jones hit his 124th career home run at Camden Yards, tying him with Rafael Palmeiro for most home runs in ballpark history.
-The following night, Jones passed Palmeiro with a three-run homer in the second inning, giving him sole possession of first place on top of Camden Yards' home run leaderboard.
+On May 21, Jones hit his 124th career home run at Camden Yards, tying him with Palmeiro for most home runs in ballpark history.
+The following night, Jones passed Palmeiro with a three-run homer.
 Jones was also first all-time in extra-base hits and RBIs at Camden Yards.
 On August 28, Jones hit the 250th home run of his career.
 On September 1, Jones was ejected in the first inning of a game against the Blue Jays, after expressing his displeasure with a strike call.
-It was the second ejection of his career, the first coming earlier in the year.
+It was the second ejection of his career.